 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 Images are encouraged and should be as clear and as high a resolution as possible; preferably at 300 dpi.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

-To ensure that our referencing system is consistent with other Sage journals, TCS has now switched to the Harvard system (with the exception that we ask for full first names in the reference list).
+To ensure that our referencing system is consistent with other SAGE journals, TCS has now switched to the Harvard system (with the exception that we now ask for full first names in the reference list).

 4.4.2.
 Text citations

-1. All references in the text and notes must be specified by the authors’ last names and date of publication together with page numbers if given.
+- All references in the text and notes must be specified by the author’s last name and date of publication, together with the page number, if given.

 Note the following for the style of text citations:

 - If the author’s name is in the text, follow with year in parentheses: